Misc

 From Christmas to birthdays and beyond, Open Me offers fully customisable greeting cards for every occasion.
 Once you register for its free membership, you’ll gain access to thousands of free e-cards.

-Choose from existing templates or upload your own photos and let your creativity loose – you can even design and send as many cards as you’d like.
-When you’re done, send your e-cards to friends and families via email or Facebook.
+Choose from existing templates or upload your own photos and let your creativity loose – you can design and send as many cards as you’d like.
+When you’re done, send your e-cards to friends and family via email or Facebook.
 If you’d rather send them out at a later date – or year even – go ahead and hit schedule.

 Open Me website